vtardia/docker-php/README.md

  - `/`: simple hello world
  - `/info.php`: shows PHP configuration
  - `/mysql`: connects to MySQL and fetches some sample data
- - `/mongodb`: connects to MongoDB and fetches some sample data

 ## Simple and naive production scenario